AlynxZhou/reframe/README.md

 First you need to choose a connector to enable, for example `DP-1`, and then add kernel parameter `video="DP-1:D"` to enable it.

-Then you need to get a EDID binary, this is used to decide resolution, you can download a virtual one, and put it to `/lib/firmware/edid/`, for example `/lib/firmware/edid/1280x720.bin`, and then add kernel parameter `drm.edid_firmware="DP-1:edid/1280x720.bin"` to use it.
+Then you need to get a EDID binary, this is used to decide resolution, you can dump your real monitor's EDID from `/sys/class/drm/card*-*/edid` or download a virtual one, and put it to `/lib/firmware/edid/`, for example `/lib/firmware/edid/1280x720.bin`, and then add kernel parameter `drm.edid_firmware="DP-1:edid/1280x720.bin"` to use it. **If you have early KMS, please also add those EDID binaries to your initramfs.**

 Don't forget to use your selected connector name to replace `DP-1`.